CurrencyCloud/postman/README.md

 ![](media/image24.png)

-If the payment creation is succesful, we will get a response that looks like the following:
+If the payment creation is successful, we will get a response that looks like the following:

 ![](media/image25.png)

 Success!
-We have used the Currency Cloud API to make a currency conversion using our detailed rates information, created a beneficiary to which the funds will be sent to, and finally, created a payment in order to finalise the process.
+We have used the Currency Cloud API to make a currency conversion using our detailed rates information, created a beneficiary to whom the funds will be sent to, and finally, created a payment in order to finalise the process.

 Conclusion